Crew resource management: Firefighting

 Following its successful use in aviation training, CRM was identified as a potential safety improvement program for the fire services.
-Ted Putnam wrote a paper that applied CRM concepts to the violent deaths of 14 Wildland firefighters on the South Canyon Fire in Colorado.
+Ted Putnam advocated for improved attention to human factors that contribute to accidents and near misses, building on CRM principles.
+In 1995, Dr. Putnam organized the first Human Factors Workshop for wildland fire.
+Dr. Putnam also wrote a paper that applied CRM concepts to the violent deaths of 14 Wildland firefighters on the South Canyon Fire in Colorado.

 From this paper, a movement was initiated in the Wildland and Structural Fire Services to apply CRM concepts to emergency response situations.
 Various programs have since been developed to train emergency responders in these concepts and to help track breakdowns in these stressful environments.

 The International Association of Fire Chiefs published its first CRM manual for the fire service in 2001.
 It is currently in its third edition.
 Several industry-specific textbooks have also been published.

 Healthcare

 Elements of CRM have been applied in US healthcare since the late 1990s, specifically in infection prevention.

 For example, the "central line bundle" of best practices recommends using a checklist when inserting a central venous catheter.
 The observer checking off the checklist is usually lower-ranking than the person inserting the catheter.
 The observer is encouraged to communicate when elements of the bundle are not executed; for example if a breach in sterility has occurred.